PolyCortex/MindPong/README.md

 ![](https://lh3.googleusercontent.com/hYLyprlF2NU10iol23kcK9le9mxZFwJHhowW4WIG_MiD-Xwt7dxBypljR12KK2bUvDECs3nIVfNz  "Mindpong")

-*Figure 1 : rough idea of our hardware setup.*
+*Figure 1 : rough idea of our hardware setup*

 The necessary setup is a ping pong ball in a transparent plastic tube with two fans at the edges of the tube.
-They are connected to an Arduino Uno wich is linked to a computer which receives the signal from two Muse headbands via bluetooth.
+They are connected to an Arduino Uno which is linked to a computer which then receives the signal from two Muse headbands via bluetooth.
 We use Muse Direct/MuseIO to obtain beta waves from the headbands.

 ### Electrical circuits